 Within seconds the other cannon fires and has a similar result.
 The massive devorator seems to deflate as it loses liquid.
 A monstrous groan then reverberates through the air, which Azalea theorizes is the gas escaping from the wounds.

 The admiral smiles knowingly, though does not respond immediately.
 He looks out to sea, watching his sailors capture bits and pieces of the slimy foe.
-He says that after the clean-up crew has completed their mission, he will ensure that Val and Azalea get home safely.
+He says that after the clean up crew has completed their mission, he will ensure that Val and Azalea get home safely.

-After reaching home, Val can feel the exhaustion creep up on her, though she immediately checks her back door.
-It is mostly undamaged but the doorknob lies on the floor a few meters away.
-The team that abducted her smashed it in to gain entry to her house.
-She sighs before carefully jamming the knob back into its rightful place.
-She then closes the door and grimaces.
-It will prevent the entry of animals but any human would be able to tell that the lock is busted.
+After reaching home, Val can feel the exhaustion creep up on her, though she immediately checks her back door; which is mostly undamaged, but the doorknob lies on the floor a few meters away.
+Apparently, the team that abducted her smashed it in to gain entry to her house.
+She sighs before carefully jamming the knob back into its rightful place before she closes the door and grimaces.
+It will prevent the entry of animals, but any human would be able to tell that the lock is clearly busted.
 She then moves her couch in front of the door, making it much more difficult for potential intruders to open it.
-“It’s not perfect”, she admits aloud to herself, “but it will do until tomorrow when she can call a repair service.
+It’s not perfect, she admits aloud to herself, but it will do until tomorrow when she can call a repair service.

-Thank you for reading Plague from the Sea!
+Thank you for reading Plague From the Sea!

 This is one of the short stories in my collection, Unusual Tales for the Curious Mind, which is released on December 1, 2021.

 If you liked this story, I'm sure you'll enjoy the others!